Gearbox choices/dilemas :

 The C-section gearbox crossmember was made up from 3mm plate using a new Cortina/Capri gearbox mounting rubber attached to a plate that then aligns with the transit 'box's bolt holes.

-In hindsight i would probably try and find a manual 530/540i or stick with the autobox as the hassle of adapting a different gearbox/clutch is perhaps not worth the money saved.
+In hindsight i would probably try and find a manual 530/540i or stick with the autobox as the hassle of adapting a different gearbox/clutch and the potential unreliability is perhaps not worth the money saved.

 My car was originally a 1.6 so it had the 3.75 ratio axle which is really too high for a V8, as the engine doesn't really need to rev much to shift the car in everyday driving.
 Recently i fitted a 3.09 ratio set from a 3.0 V6 which has improved the driveability a lot.